Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Everything was in full view.
 There was no denying it.
 The person before me was 100% female.

 “Oi!
 Please tell me this isn’t some cursed gender-swapping spring!”
 I yelled to the Gods, wondering if they had thrown another anime trope at me.

 However, I would soon toss all I thought I knew about Corny out the door.

-Cornelius von Reichenstein, Marquis of the country of Sistina, had been hiding all along that she was female.
+Cornelius von Reichenstein, Marquis of the Kingdom of Sistina, had been hiding all along that she was female.
 And I had been the first in many years outside of her family to dispel the magic that she had disguised herself in.